heidisu/actor-invaders/README.md

 The things to notice here are the values for `hostname` and `port`.
 Update the host name with a reachable ip if you will run the applications on different computers, otherwise the configuration can be kept as it is.

 We then have to change our `App.java`.
-The game application will just create an actor system, and the game initializer actor, comment out the line where the gui actor is created, and the last line where the `Initialize` message is sent to the gameIntializer.
+The game application will just create an actor system, and the game initializer actor, comment out the line where the GUI actor is created, and the last line where the `Initialize` message is sent to the gameIntializer.

 Build the application with maven, and get hold of the `target/actor-invaders-1.0-SNAPSHOT-uber.jar`.
 Copy it somewhere else, and rename it so you know it is the application with the game part.

 #### The GUI application

-The gui application need the similar addition in `application.conf`, but change the port to something else, and update the hostname if it will communicate with a different computer.
+The GUI application need the similar addition in `application.conf`, but change the port to something else, and update the hostname if it will communicate with a different computer.

 In `App.java` we will create the actor system as before, but comment in the creation of the `GUI` actor, and comment out the creation of the `GameInitializer`.
 The application needs to get hold of the `GameInitializer` who lives in the remote system.
 It can do so by using a feature called actor selection in the following way:
 ```